This post may contain affiliate links which won’t change your price but will share some commission.

-The best Red Velvet Cake has a unique flavor and tender, moist crumb that pairs wonderfully with a tangy, sweet cream cheese frosting.
+The best Red Velvet Cake is made from scratch with a unique flavor and tender, moist crumb that pairs wonderfully with a tangy, sweet cream cheese frosting.
 This is a classic cake recipe for a 2-layer red velvet cake that is quite possibly the best red velvet cake recipe in the world.

 So, let’s have an honest conversation real quick.
 If red velvet cake is not your thing, I get you.
 I’m not even going to try to convince you otherwise.

 We are a house divided on this uber-popular cake flavor.
 It’s my oldest daughter Clara’s favorite cake (she’s our 7-year old) and has been for a couple of years now.
 Paul, on the other hand, sneers at it as a mockery or bastardization of chocolate cake.
 Rose and I are somewhat on the fence about red velvet cake because, well, it’s cake and it’s delicious but it’s not my favorite cake (gasp!).
 That doesn’t mean I don’t like it though because I definitely ate both slices that I needed to cut to take these photos.